Azure/azureml-examples/CONTRIBUTING.md

 #### Adding a new tutorial

 Tutorials must include frequent automated testing through GitHub Actions.
-One time setup for Azure resources and anything else a user needs must be written in the `README.md`.
+One time setup for Azure resources and anything else a user needs must be written in the `README.md` - it is encouraged to have an accompanying `setup.sh` or similar.
 An AML team member with access to the testing resource group will follow the `README.md` to perform the required setup, and then rerun your tutorial workflow which should now pass.

 Checklist: